identxxy/ELEC3210-Final-Project/report/report.md

 1. Image processing

-   We obtained the camera image from the robot and turn it into `mat` type for `OpenCV` using [cv_bridge].
-For better performance, we extract all yellow elements and turn it into a bit form image only black and white using [COLOR_BGR2HSV].
-Then we simply use [HoughCircles] to detect all circles and found their centers.
+   We obtained the camera image from the robot and turn it into `mat` type for `OpenCV` using [cv_bridge][].
+For better performance, we extract all yellow elements and turn it into a bit form image only black and white using [COLOR_BGR2HSV][].
+Then we simply use [HoughCircles][] to detect all circles and found their centers.
 With a good parameter setting most time it will only detect one circle.

 2. Basic control

 	In the control part, we used the radius of the detected circle as the measurement of distance.
 When the radius is less than a certain range, which means the distance between the robot and the ball is far enough, the robot will start moving.
 To get the moving direction, we took the center point of the circle as the reference.
 If the vertical position is on the left the robot will turn right a little bit, verse vice.
 Remember that the image from the camera is flipped, so the direction is opposite.

-3. Improvment
+3. Improvement

 	Because of the blocks and big turning, the camera may sometimes lose the ball.
 And the robot will be stuck in the turning corner.
 This always happened at the intersection of turning and straight line.
 To avoid this situation, we added an extra condition.
 When the camera lost the ball, the robot will keep the last movement command for a while so that it can catch the ball again.

-## 6 launch file
+### 6 launch file

 **by Xinyuan**